meefik/face-alignment/README.md

 # face-alignment

-Copyright (C) 2016 Anton Skshidlevsky, MIT
+Copyright (C) 2017 Anton Skshidlevsky, MIT

-The algorithm of face detection and fast alignment on JavaScript.
+The algorithm of face detection and alignment on JavaScript.

 Prepare system for Debian/Ubuntu:
 ```sh